 Protecting the Scott Coastal Plain 2025 -2027

-The project will support the Lower Blackwood Vertebrate Pest Management Group (LBVPMG) to work collaboratively with landholders, plantation companies, DBCA, DPIRD, Traditional Owners and local government to undertake priority feral pig control work to protect the Scott Coastal Plain (SCP).
+This next 3-year Feral Pig Focus Project stage will continue this vital work by delivering a strategic and multi-year approach to feral pig control.
+The project will continue to support the Lower Blackwood Vertebrate Pest Management Group (LBVPMG) in its collaborative work with landholders, plantation companies, the Department of Biodiversity, Conservation and Attractions, the Department of Primary Industries and Regional Development, Traditional Owners, and the Shires of Augusta-Margaret River and Nannup to undertake priority feral pig control work to protect the Scott Coastal Plain.

-This consists of 6-month trapping blocks in strategic locations per year for three years supported by a monitoring program.
-Key to the program is working closely with landholders in the area to ensure that pig sightings and damage are recorded to identify hot-spot areas for the field officers to focus their work.
+The Project will consist of 6-month trapping blocks per year over 3 years in strategic locations and supported by a monitoring program and trials of the ‘Hoggone’ Feral Pig Bait Box.
+The key to the success of the program is working closely with landholders to ensure that pig sightings and damage are recorded to identify hotspots for our field officers to focus their work.

-The LCDC will be supporting the LBVPMG field officers through managing and reporting on the data collected, developing and extending supporting resources for our community, facilitating workshops and working with the landholders in the Scott Coastal Plain area to maximise the impact of the project across the region.
+The LCDC will support the LBVPMG field officers by managing and reporting on the data collected, developing and extending supporting resources for our community, facilitating workshops, and working with the landholders in the Scott Coastal Plain area to maximise the project’s impact across the region.

 A large part of managing the feral pig problem is dependent on the Landholder’s awareness of the problem.